mohit-aggarwal-au/AfterPayCodingChallenge/README.md

 # AfterPayCodingChallenge

+problem statement is given in the pdf file - coding-exercise.pdf

 Some details about the program -

 1. Program has been designed to consume transactions not necessarily in chronological order.